StevePaytosh/JapaneseFlashCards/README.md

 The top level branch for this project is trunk

 Below the trunk branch are several -senpai branches used for funneling specific types of changes.
-Changes should go into a -senpai branch when it can then be merged into trunk.
+Changes should go into a -senpai branch where it can then be merged into trunk.

 * bug-fixes-senpai: bug fixes should be merged into this branch
 * content-senpai: content updates for PSV files and Preloaded Questions as well as for ReadMe updates